xinwenfu/GenCyber/Firewall/README.md

 Often within the DMZ subnet, we have the web, email and other servers.
 What is the common property of those servers?
 Those servers can be reached from the Internet directly.
-For example, an attacker can send a web request to a web server and gets a web page.
+For example, an attacker can send a web request to a web server and get a web page.
 You can imagine because they can be reached from the Internet directly, the attackers may attack those computers directly.
 That's why we put them together in one subnet and use the external firewall to protect them.
 That's the purpose of external firewall.

-The purpose of the internal firewall is protect other parts of the campus nerworks and computers.
+The purpose of the internal firewall is protect other parts of the campus nerwork and computers.
-We want protect our assetts and don't want the attackers to reach most of our computers directly.
+We want to protect our assetts and don't want the attackers to reach most of our computers directly.
-That's why we have with the Internal firewall.
-Most of the computers behind the internal firewall cannot be reached by the bad guys directly.
+Most of the computers behind the internal firewall cannot be reached by the bad guys directly although these computers can still use the Internet.
+The firewalls make it happen.

-You see another defense component called IDS, which refers to intrusion detection system.
+There is another defense component called IDS, which refers to intrusion detection system.
 The purpose of the IDS is collect network packets and messages, denoted network traffic.
+The IDS analyzes the network traffic for the abnormalities.
+That's called intrusion detection.

+What is the benefit of the strategy of defense in depth?
+Let's assume the external firewall is not strong enough.
+The web server and the email server have vulnerabilities and they are compromised.
+However, we still have the internal firewall blocking the attackers from using the compromised servers to attack our other computers in the LAN.
+So you can see it's very important to have this kind of defense architecyure, DMZ between two firewalls and LAN behind the internal firewall.

+## Types of Firewalls
+What are firewalls?
+Firewalls are hardware devices or software applications which are used to protect our system.
+Tts purpose is to inspect and the filter netwrok traffic.

+### Categorizing Firewalls based on Firewall Mechanisms

-The IDS analyzes the network traffic for the abnormalities. okay so that's called intrusion detection so what is the benefit of this kind of uh defines in depth this kind of a layered defines the benefit is you can see here right so even let's see the external firewall is not strong enough and even now i see here the dmz i mean all the web servers are the email servers they are bridged they are compromised so we have another firewall called the internet fiber which will actually block the attackers from using the compromise computers to attack our other computers so you can see right it's very important to have this kind of structure to have two firewalls and the dmd is between the two firewalls okay so we are talking about the fireworks a lot so what are firewalls so firewalls are hardware devices or software applications which used to protect our system okay so its purpose is to inspect and the filter and want the traffic so here again that's a bad guy here like i forgot to play it and uh so let's look at at different fibers so we have a better understanding what firewalls are doing so we actually classify uh them into three categories based on you know how firewall works internally and uh so the first type of firewall is called the packet filters you know on the internet when you send the messages your messages are put into something called a package basically a packet is packed off of messages and
+Let's look at at different firewalls so we have a better understanding of what firewalls are doing.
+We can classify them into three categories based on you know how firewall works internally and uh so the first type of firewall is called the packet filters you know on the internet when you send the messages your messages are put into something called a package basically a packet is packed off of messages and